Yovanovitch, Ex-Ambassador To Ukraine, Will Testify In Trump Impeachment Hearing

 "She said that there was a lot of concern for me, that I needed to be on the next plane home to Washington," Yovanovitch said.

-Diplomats were accustomed to criticism from Ukrainians or Russians who didn't like their messages, said George Kent, deputy assistant secretary of state for European and Eurasian Affairs.
+Diplomats were accustomed to criticism from Ukrainians or Russians who didn't like their messages, said George Kent, deputy assistant secretary of state for European and Eurasian affairs.
 But Giuliani's campaign against Yovanovitch was different, said Kent, who was the ambassador's deputy in Ukraine.

-"It was unexpected and most unfortunate to watch some Americans — including those who allied themselves with corrupt Ukrainians in pursuit of private agendas — launch attacks on dedicated public servants advancing U.S. interests in Ukraine," Kent told lawmakers Wednesday in the first day of public testimony.
+"It was unexpected and most unfortunate to watch some Americans — including those who allied themselves with corrupt Ukrainians in pursuit of private agendas — launch attacks on dedicated public servants advancing U.S. interests in Ukraine," Kent told lawmakers Wednesday on the first day of public testimony.

 Kent said he tried to get the State Department to push back against what he has called a "disinformation operation."
-Instead, the State Department brought Yovanovitch home, claiming it was timed to coincide with the inauguration of a new president in Ukraine.
+Instead, the State Department brought Yovanovitch home, claiming the move was timed to coincide with the inauguration of a new president in Ukraine.

-Kent testified that corrupt Ukrainian prosecutors who had their own axe to grind were feeding bad information to Giuliani.
+Kent testified that corrupt Ukrainian prosecutors who had their own ax to grind were feeding bad information to Giuliani.

-"They were now peddling false information in order to exact revenge against those who had exposed their misconduct, including U.S. diplomats, Ukrainian anti-corruption officials and reform minded civil society groups in Ukraine," he said.
+"They were now peddling false information in order to exact revenge against those who had exposed their misconduct, including U.S. diplomats, Ukrainian anti-corruption officials and reform-minded civil society groups in Ukraine," he said.

 Rep. Adam Schiff, D-Calif., who is leading the impeachment inquiry, said sidelining Yovanovitch set the stage for Giuliani to advance the president's personal and political interests.